Get a free, no obligation personal loan quote with rates as low as 9.90%

 How Does Mortgage Disability Insurance Work?

-As mentioned, mortgage disability insurance can be purchased either as a policy on its own or as a rider on a mortgage life insurance policy.
+Mortgage disability insurance can be purchased either as a policy on its own or as a rider on a mortgage life insurance policy.
 In the event that you suffer a disability that renders you unable to work – whether temporarily or permanently – your mortgage disability insurance policy will begin paying a percentage of your mortgage payment every billing period.

-Mortgage disability insurance generally provides coverage for 2 years, which is the standard length of time for a person to recover from a disability or to look for other ways to deal with their mortgage payments.
+Mortgage disability insurance generally provides coverage for two years, which is the standard length of time for a person to recover from a disability or to look for other ways to deal with their mortgage payments.

 Who Is Eligible For Mortgage Disability Insurance?